SoftUni-Internal/interactive-content/EN/02-Generics/02-Generic-Classes-and-Interfaces.md

 These classes are also known as parameterized classes.

-In the following example, we have a generic class `Container` that accepts one type parameter:
+In the following example, we have a generic class "**Container**" that accepts one type parameter:

 ```java
 public class Container<T> {